-Extremes in Australian weather raise the question about Bowls Queensland's policy in relation to stopping play or competition when severe weather strikes and Bowls Queensland has a responsibility to ensure that best practices are adhered to in the interests of its members Health and wellbeing.
-Bowls Queensland is concerned that its members participation in the game of bowls in the safest environment possible and with minimum risk of harm.
+Extremes in Australian weather raise the question about Bowls Queensland's (BQ) policy in relation to stopping play or competition when severe weather strikes and BQ has a responsibility to ensure that best practices are adhered to in the interests of its members health and wellbeing.
+BQ is concerned that its members participation in the game of bowls in the safest environment possible and with minimum risk of harm.

-Weather conditions can vary greatly throughout Australia and Bowls Queensland does not intend to second-guess the judgement of the Umpire or Controlling Body at any game.
-The decision whether to suspend or discontinue play is at the discretion of the Umpire/Controlling Body.
-Bowls Queensland has provided the following guidelines in assisting the Umpire/Controlling Body in making that decision.
+Weather conditions can vary greatly throughout Australia and BQ does not intend to second-guess the judgement of the umpire or controlling body at any game.
+The decision whether to suspend or discontinue play is at the discretion of the umpire/controlling body.
+BQ has provided the following guidelines in assisting the umpire/controlling body in making that decision.